ghi-electronics/Documentation/endpoint/tutorials/i2c.md

 EPM815.I2c.Intialize(EPM815.I2c.I2c6,100_000)
 ```

+I2C is a standard .NET IoT feature.
 This is a partial demo showing the use of I2C.

 ```cs
 EPM815.I2c.Intialize(EPM815.I2c.I2c6)